inkandswitch/inkling/README.md

 E.g., `./take-snapshot b963db1850e6ea82b7ebab25c9e885bb341c6a63 FormalInkIntegrated FormalInkIntegrated-jul-28-23` will revert the code to the way it was as of commit `b963db1850e6ea82b7ebab25c9e885bb341c6a63`, then copy whatever was in the `FormalInkIntegrated` directory into `FormalInkIntegrated-jul-28-23`, and finally fast-forward "back to the future".

 Finally you have to modify index.html to add a link to the prototype.

+### Auto-formatting and fixing of linter errors

+The main application, which lives in the InkbaseV2 folder, uses `gts`.
+To get the most of gts:

+* Enable formatting on save by opening up the settings menu on vscode, typing "format on save", and checking the appropriate box.
+* To automatically fix linter errors, run `yarn fix` at the command line.